fred-lindsey/fred-lindsey/README.md

 # Fred Lindsey
-## I'm a data science scientist, specializing in creating ways to communciate data visually
+## I'm a data science scientist, specializing in creating ways to communicate data visually.

 - I'm currently working on: visualizations in Tableau and automating data flows with SQL.